simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 <a name="PushRenderTargets"></a>
 ### void PushRenderTargets(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::TargetsAndViewport tv)
 Store the current rendertargets and viewports at the top of the stack
+<a name="PushShaderBinaryPath"></a>
+### void PushShaderBinaryPath(char path_utf8)
+Set the path where generated shader binaries should be saved, and where stored shader binaries should be loaded from.
+Push the given file path onto the shader path stack.
 <a name="PushShaderPath"></a>
 ### void PushShaderPath(char path_utf8)
 Push the given file path onto the shader path stack.